 The Forge was set up by George Faber in 2014.
 Previously, George ran Company Pictures, which he co-founded in 1998 with Charlie Pattinson.
 During his 12 years there, the company grew into one of the UK’s largest, most successful and highly regarded UK drama indies, winning Golden Globes, EMMYs, BAFTAs and RTS Awards for its wide-ranging productions including Shameless, Skins, Elizabeth I, Generation Kill, The Shadow Line, The Devil’s Whore, The Village, Wild At Heart, The Life and Death of Peter Sellers, A Room for Romeo Brass and Morvern Callar.
 Prior to his time at Company Pictures, George was Head of Single Drama for the BBC.

-Before joining The Forge, George was an executive producer at the BBC, where he developed a raft of projects, including the 2016 adaptation of War and Peace for BBC1/The Weinstein Company.
+Before joining The Forge, George was an executive producer at the BBC, where he developed a raft of projects, including the 2016 adaptation of War and Peace for BBC1.
 He produced Sarah Phelps’ BAFTA and EMMY winning adaptation of Great Expectations, Sandy Welch’s adaptation of Emma, two series of Silent Witness, and EastEnders.
-Most recently George has executive produced The Forge’s National Treasure for Channel 4, written by award-winning writer Jack Thorne.
-He is currently executive producing The ABC also for Channel 4, as well as working across many of the company’s developments.
+George executive produced The Forge’s inaugural production, National Treasure for Channel 4, written by award-winning writer Jack Thorne; also for Channel 4 George executive produced Ackley Bridge, which has recently been commissioned for a second series, to air in 2018.
+Currently he is executive producing Kiri, also by Jack Thorne and for Channel 4, as well as working across many of the company’s developments.

 Mark joined The Forge from Company Pictures where he combined the roles of Head of Business Affairs and Producer.
 During his time there, he produced Uncle Adolf, Wallis & Edward, both for ITV, and Einstein & Eddington and Women in Love for the BBC.
 Most recently he produced the adaptation of Hilary Mantel’s novels Wolf Hall and Bring Up the Bodies for the BBC.
 Mark is currently working on The Last Post, a Peter Moffat series for the BBC, produced in collaboration with Bonafide Films.